RACE-IT: A Reconfigurable Analog Computing Engine for In-Memory Transformer Acceleration: RACE-Based Computing

-Softmax stands as a critical component within Transformer models, consuming approximately 20\% to 40\% of execution time on GPUs \cite{choi2022accelerating}.
-Even in specialized accelerators designed for Transformer models, Softmax remains a challenging design aspect due to its entailed exponentiation and division operations, both of which incur high hardware costs.
+Softmax is a critical component in Transformer models and remains a challenging aspect for accelerators, as it involves costly exponentiation and division operations.
 The Softmax function is defined as follows: